Cv-securityIQ/Azure-Integration/Solutions/Commvault Security IQ/README.md

 ### Install Commvault Cloud Solution

 - Go to Sentinel -> Content hub (located under “Configuration”) -> Search for "Commvault Cloud" -> Install

+### Configure the Data Connector

+- Go to CommvaultSecurityIQ (using Azure Functions) -> Copy workspace ID and Primary Key -> Deploy to Azure -> Fill up the fields with the appropriate values, and for "Key Vault Name", use Key vault created/used above, used above.

 ### Upload and Run PowerShell Script Setup-CommvaultAutomation